microsoft/botframework-solutions/docs/virtual-assistant/README.md

 - [Dive In](#dive-in)

 ## Getting Started
 Read [Getting Started With the Virtual Assistant](./gettingstarted.md) for the latest instructions on how to build, deploy, and configure your own Virtual Assistant.

 ## Testing
-Read [Testing your Virtual Assistant](./testing.md) for information on how to test your Virtual Assistant through a variety of test harnesses.
+[Testing your Virtual Assistant](./testing.md) is incredibly important for validating conversational flows and ensuring your Virtual Assistant can run smoothly with a chosen client.

 ## Deployment

-In order to update an existing Virtual Assistant deployment with the latest language models from the repository or to ensure the dispatcher is up to date with latest changes, run the following PowerShell script:
+Update your Virtual Assistant’s Skill and Dispatch language models with the following PowerShell script:

 ```
 ...PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\update_published_models.ps1